-On a cold October morning, we entered the pretty town, passing the walled fortress, parking up then doing the short walk to it.
+On a cold October morning, we entered the pretty town, passing the small walled fortress, parking up then doing the short walk to it.
 We were greeted by many graves of the National Cemetery where victims of the Gestapo Police prison, the Terezin Ghetto & the death transports from Litomerice concentration camp were buried individually & in mass graves.
 A large cross & Star of David stands amongst the headstones.

 Another guide joined us & he took us around the fortified castle where Jews from all over Europe were held.
 Reinhard Heydrich's reputation followed us again from Prague to here as he decided at Wannsee that Theresienstadt would house prominent Jews over the age of 65 & those who were too high profile to be transported to other camps where they would be missed.
 To deflect attention, Heydrich attempted to model Theresienstadt as a spa town, a caring place where Jews were safe.

-We were shown a propaganda film that was made at the time showing life there as idyllic & safe.
-We knew that this was not true & the inhabitants had to put on a show for the Red Cross - it was not something they could refuse to do under the dangerous circumstances.
+We knew that this was not true & the inhabitants had to put on a show for the Red Cross & later for the International Red Cross to hide the treatment of people in the Ghetto.
+It was not something they could refuse to do under the dangerous circumstances.

 The conditions & rooms we were shown were similar to other sites we had been, including the familiar Arbeit Macht Frei sign over the courtyard entrance.